Mister Ed: Beginnings

-The Mister Ed show concept was derived from a series of short stories by author Walter R. Brooks which began with The Talking Horse in the September 18, 1937, issue of Liberty magazine.
+The Mister Ed show concept was derived from a series of short stories by author Walter R. Brooks which began with "The Talking Horse" in the September 18, 1937, issue of Liberty magazine.
 Brooks is best known for the Freddy the Pig series of children's novels which feature talking animals that interact with humans.
-Arthur Lubin's secretary Sonia Chernus introduced him to the Brooks stories and is credited with developing the concept for television.
+In the stories the couple were Wilbur and Carlotta Pope; for television they became Wilbur and Carol Post, because, Alan Young later wrote, "Carlotta was too operatic, and Pope a little religious".
+The series credits read "Format developed by Sonia Chernus from characters created by Walter Brooks".
+Chernus, Lubin's secretary, is said to have introduced him to the stories.

-The show's concept resembles that of the Francis the Talking Mule movies in which an equine character talks to only one person, thus causing a variety of opportunities and frustrations.
-The first six Francis films (1950–55) were also directed by Lubin.
-He wanted to make a Francis television series but had been unable to secure the rights, so he optioned the Brooks' stories for television.
+The show's concept resembles that of the Francis movies, in which an equine character talks to only one person, leading to a variety of opportunities and frustrations.
+The first six Francis films (1950–55) were directed by Lubin.
+He wanted to make a Francis television series, but had been unable to secure the rights, so he optioned the Brooks stories for television.
 Comedian George Burns financed the pilot for Mister Ed, which was shot at his McCadden Studio in Hollywood at a cost of $70,000.
-Scott McKay played Wilbur.
 Jack Benny was also involved behind the scenes.

-Lubin was unable to sell the show to a network, so he decided to sell it into syndication first.
-He managed to get single-sponsor identification for the program on over 100 stations.
-The show was recast with Alan Young in the lead.
-Production began in November 1960, although Lubin did not direct early episodes because he was working in Europe on a film.
+None of the three networks bought the pilot.
+Producer Al Simon joined the project and had the pilot cut into a 15-minute presentation, which the advertising agency D'Arcy brought to Studebaker.
+Under the arrangement, each Studebaker dealer contributed $25 for every car sold, matched by the company, and the dealers bought time for the show on their local stations.
+It had single-sponsor identification on over 100 stations.
+The show was recast with Alan Young as the lead.
+According to Young, it was George Burns who suggested him, saying "He looks like the kind of a guy a horse would talk to."
+Lou Derman was hired as head writer.
+Production began in November 1960, although Lubin did not direct early episodes as he was working in Europe on a film.
 The first 26 episodes were received well enough for the show to be picked up by CBS.
+Young recalled that CBS programming head James T. Aubrey gave it the Sunday 7 p.m. slot, ahead of Lassie and The Ed Sullivan Show.

+Burns oversaw the staging of the first 13 episodes.
+The audience's response to his warm-up at the first studio preview was recorded and used as the show's laugh track.